top of page

 2. Nicotinamide (also popularly known as 'niacinamide'): It is a form of vitamin B3 that helps to reduce inflammation and redness associated with acne.

-But it's not just about the individual ingredients – it's the combination of these two agents that really sets this gel apart.
+But it's not just about the individual ingredients – the combination of these two agents really sets this gel apart.
 Together, these two ingredients work well to reduce acne-causing bacteria on the skin, reduce redness, and inflammation, while preventing new acne from forming - making it a god-sent for patients with inflammatory acne.

-How should clindamycin and nicotinamide gel be used?
+How should Clindamycin and Nicotinamide Gel be Used?

 • Wash the affected area and dry it.